Colleges & universities: a constant in American history | by David A. Tomar

 New Hampshire was one of the original 13 colonies and the second to declare its independence from Great Britain in 1776.
 It was also the first state to develop its own constitution and, as the ninth to ratify the federal Constitution, New Hampshire would cast the vote which officially brought the landmark document into effect.
 Given its essential role in the early development of our nation, it is fitting that New Hampshire is also an early forerunner in the evolution of American higher education.

 Its postsecondary history began when New Hampshire was still just a rebellious colony.
 Dartmouth was originally founded as a school for Native Americans in 1769 and in addition to being the oldest school in New Hampshire, it is one of only nine still-active Colonial Colleges founded before the Revolution.
 Of course, active is an understatement.
 This private, Hanover-based research university is a thriving and highly regarded institution today.
 With just a bit more than 6000 students on campus, Dartmouth is the smallest of the venerable Ivy League schools.
-In addition to routinely placing among the nation’s top schools academically, Dartmouth is ranked as the 3rd best school in the nation for student life, according to U.S. News & World Report.
+In addition to routinely placing among the nation’s top schools academically, Dartmouth is ranked as the 3rd best school in the nation for student life, according to U.S. News and World Report.

 Of course, not all of New Hampshire’s best schools predate electricity and indoor plumbing.
 In fact, one of the state’s top-ranked liberal arts schools was actually established well over 200 years after Dartmouth!
 Thomas More College of Liberal Arts emerged in Merrimack in 1978 and quickly ascended in reputation based on the strength of its reading-intensive curriculum and its dynamic study abroad program.
 With less than 100 students enrolled at present time, Thomas More may truly be among the most intimate college experiences available anywhere in the U.S.